Men saving lives by 'talking nonsense'

 "It built my confidence up over time."

-'It's alright to be fed up'
+'It's all right to be fed up'

 "With the suicide rate, if we save eight people then that will be within the national average," says Dan Briggs, who is the charity's director of services.